Hallborg/thesis/README.md

+# Thesis project in Computer Science @ Blekinge Tekniska Högskola (BTH)
-# Thesis project by Jesper Hallborg and Patryk Sulewski
+## Authors: Jesper Hallborg, Patryk Sulewski

+## Overview

+Microservices are becoming more and more used in software companies around the globe.

+These containers applications might have a big impact on how databases behaves and needs investigation.

+## In this repo

-This repository contains the code for uploading a batch file / queue into a cassandra cluster and also benchmarking the results.
+This repository contains the source code for :

-The results should be uploaded to Graphana for visualization purposes

-## Required steps

-* Cassandra installed in vm, with and without docker
-* a batch file of data to use
+* a cassandra-loader in Scala
-* setup a queue to load data into cassanda with and without docker
-* Use THIS source code to load the batch file, with and without docker
+* python scripts to draw graphs from
+* data in csv format from Jmeter